Tag Archives: downhill

-For many of us, being active outdoors enjoying fun winter activities (biking, hiking, etc.) with the Coronavirus’s uncertainty has been challenging.
-The last two years (2020-2021) have been like no other in recent memory.
-Despite the lifestyle changes caused by this virus, there’s still plenty of fun to be had.
-In fact, seeking out healthy activities may be even more important now as winter approaches.
-Doing something you enjoy can distract you from problems and help you cope with all the new life challenges.
+For many of us, being active and enjoying fun winter activities (fat biking, hiking, skiing, etc.) is what memories are made of while contributing to good health.
+Despite the lifestyle changes of new technology and evolving viruses, there’s still plenty of room to participate in some type of outdoor fun.
+Seeking out healthy activities may be even more critical now as winter approaches.
+Doing something you enjoy can distract you from problems and help you cope with all the new life challenges that cause stress.

-Page through our latest Bike/Hike Guide with many maps of Minnesota destinations offering fun winter activities.
+Page through our latest Bike/Hike Guide with many maps of Minnesota destinations offering fun adventures.
 Then, layer up your dress attire for the temperature swings ahead and head out.
-You will soon discover that outdoor pursuits pose a lower risk of getting sick than indoor activities do if you haven’t already.
+If you haven’t already, you will soon discover that outdoor pursuits help lower the risk of getting sick than indoor workouts.

 It’s a perfect time of the year to jump on a fatty and hit a Minnesota trail.

-When outside, the fresh air is constantly moving, dispersing these droplets.
-You’re less likely to breathe in enough of the virus’s respiratory droplets to become infected.
-Being outside enjoying Minnesota’s fun outdoor activities offers other benefits, too.
-As you may have discovered this summer, being outside also offers an emotional boost that will help you feel less tense, stressed, angry, or depressed.
+When outside, the fresh air constantly moves, helping you digest food more effectively, improve blood pressure and heart rate, strengthen the immune system, and reduce obesity rates.
+Enjoying Minnesota’s fun outdoor activities offers other benefits, too.
+As you may have discovered from your time outdoors this summer, being outside also provides an emotional boost that will help you feel less tense, stressed, angry, or depressed.

-Winter activities can also include stopping to make a snowman when fat biking?
+Winter activities can also include stopping to make a snowman.

 What goes up must come down.
 Descending on your road bike can be fun and safe if you learn some basic skills.